-Tony Robbins, the No. 1 life and business strategist and NY Times' No. 1 best-selling author, is an example of a highly successful individual who prizes routine.
+Tony Robbins, the No. 1 life and business strategist and The New York Times best-selling author, is an example of a highly successful individual who prizes routine.

 A former hedge fund manager and current host of the TV show “Mad Money,” Jim Cramer is known for his unconventional approach and fiery personality.
 Baron describes this highly successful individual as a “high-energy, out-of-the-box” personality.

-According to an article by Business Insider, Cramer is also an early riser who gets up at 3:45 a.m. or earlier on the days he sees his personal trainer.
+According to Business Insider, Cramer is also an early riser who gets up at 3:45 a.m. or earlier on the days he sees his personal trainer.
 He writes his first story for RealMoney.com after his hour-long workout session and has a chauffeur drive him to and from work.
-At home in the evening, he has dinner and watches TV, either football or Netflix.
+At home in the evening, he has dinner and watches TV — either football or Netflix.

 Cramer confesses that his schedule is intense, and it’s not uncommon for him to skip dinner and lose up to a pound a week during earnings season.
 However, he believes his lifestyle is what allows him to be successful.

 “If I slept more, I wouldn’t be able to do it,” said Cramer.

 Well known for his role on the popular TV show “Shark Tank,” Mark Cuban is a businessman, investor, film producer, author, television personality, philanthropist and perhaps even a potential presidential candidate.